This tip explains in which situations you might want to sign into and use DMPonline.be via ORCID, and how to do this.

 Since controllers and processors have different responsibilities and obligations, it is important that you clearly define these roles (together with ...

 If you collaborate with researchers, partners or institutions located in another country, within or outside the EU, in your research, you must pay attention when making personal data accessible, forwarding or exchanging.
-This also applies when you use processors or subcontractors, such as Qualtrics (processor based in the USA).
-Moreover, ...
+This also applies when you use processors or subcontractors, for example when you are using websurveys hosted by ...

 Although the main components of the previous privacy legislation are largely retained, the General Data Protection Regulation (GDPR) also introduces a number of important changes.